 Adjunct Workload.
 Adjunct faculty shall not be assigned a workload of more than 9 hours during a given semester in any one unit of CUNY.
 In addition to such an assignment, an adjunct may teach one course of no more than 6 hours during the same semester at another unit of CUNY.
-Except in truly extraordinary circumstances, waivers to exceed these limitations are not granted.
+Waivers to exceed these limitations are not granted except for emergencies.
 An additional 8 workload hours may be assigned to an adjunct during the intersession and does not count against the fall or spring workload limitation.
 During the summer, adjuncts are limited to 105 hours (7 workload hours) or 120 hours (8 workload hours), in the case of two 4-hour courses.